 Haggis, Neeps and Tatties Starter

-Chef Alan Gibb from Gleneagles Hotel has shared this haggis, neeps and tatties starter from their kitchens.
+Chef Alan Gibb from Gleneagles Hotel (who has since sadly passed away) has shared this haggis, neeps and tatties starter from the kitchen.
 Haggis can be a heavy meal, so this starter size portion means you can have all the taste but without the heaviness.
-If you are looking for suggestions to get out and celebrate Burns Night, check out these suggestions from Travelodge.

 - 1 x 450gm 1lb haggis